AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ## 8.1.
 Full Intra Request (FIR)

 The Full Intra Request (FIR) [RFC5104] RTCP feedback message allows a receiver to request a Decoder Refresh Point of an encoded stream.
+Section 3 of [RFC8082] updates the definition of the Decoder Refresh Point.

-Upon reception of FIR, the AV1 sender MUST send a new coded video sequence (see Section 7.5 of the [AV1] bitstream specification) as soon as possible.
+Upon reception of an FIR, for every SSRC indicated in the FIR message, the AV1 sender MUST send a new coded video sequence as soon as possible.
+See section 7.5 of the [AV1] bitstream specification for the definition of a new coded video sequence.

-**Note** If simulcast is used and simulcast streams are transported using multiple SSRCs, an AV1 sender must send new coded video sequences for every SSRC indicated in the FIR message and might send new coded video sequences for other simulcast streams.
-If an AV1 bitstream contains several spatial layers without inter-layer dependencies, an AV1 sender must send a new coded video sequence for each independent spatial layer.
+If simulcast encodings of the same source are transported on distinct SSRCs, then in addition to sending a new coded video sequence for each encoding corresponding to an SSRC in the FIR message, the AV1 sender MAY also send new coded video sequences for other encodings from the same source(s).

 ## 8.2.
 Layer Refresh Request (LRR)